open-multinet/docker-am/README.md

 Path of this file : ```docker-am/gcf\_docker\_plugin/gcf_config```

 * base_name : Typically the name of your machine.
 This is the name used in the URN (``urn:publicid:IDN+docker.example.com+authority+am``)
 * rootcadir : A directory where your trusted root certificates are stored.
-These are the certificates of the MA/SA servers who's users the AM will trust. (wall2.pem for example)
+These are the certificates of the MA/SA servers who's users the AM will trust. (`portal_fed4fire_root_certificate.pem` for example).
+See also ["Allow users to use your AM"](#allow-users-to-use-the-am)
 * host : This should be the DNS name of the server.
 It is used for binding the server socket. ```0.0.0.0``` is often a good choice if the hostname is not correctly configured on the server.
 * port : You are free to choose a port.
 443 is recommended (because it is infrequently blocked by client side firewalls).
 * delegate : To activate the docker AM code, this must be ```testbed.DockerAggregateManager```